A staple of the Northeast known for cutting-edge practices and a focus on the wellbeing of its people, Muckle isn’t Mucking around.

 How to get a Muckle training contract

-Between 25 and 40 vac scheme applicants and 25 and 35 training contract candidates are invited for an interview, which takes place with two members of the graduate recruitment team.
-Maloney assures us that the 45-minute ordeal is “generally quite relaxed: we ask lots of questions but it's not an interrogation!
-We're interested in getting to know them better, in getting a picture in our head of what they're really like and whether they'll fit in at the firm.”
-Successful vac scheme applicants then progress to the scheme while direct candidates go straight to the assessment day.
+Between 40-50 vac scheme applicants are invited for an interview, which takes place with two members of the graduate recruitment team.
+Brown assures us that the 45-minute ordeal is “generally quite relaxed: we ask lots of questions but it's not an interrogation!
+We're interested in getting to know them better, getting them to demonstrate their transferable skills and whether they'll fit in at the firm.”
+Successful vac scheme applicants then progress to the scheme.

 The vacation scheme

-Between 16 and 20 vacation scheme slots are available each year, split over four week-long stints at the end of June and the beginning of July.
+Around 25 vacation scheme slots are available each year, split over five weeks with two two-day schemes and three five-day schemes at the end of May and throughout June.
 Those who make it onto the vac scheme kick off their week with an induction hosted by people from different parts of the business.
 From there they receive work from several practice areas.
-“It's flexible,” says Maloney, telling us: “We try to make it like they're a trainee for a week.
-The work is very hands-on, and there are no assessments.”
-One trainee who'd completed a scheme with Muckle said: “It was great to do stuff the fee earners actually needed doing - it made my time feel more realistic.”
+“It's flexible,” says Brown, “we try to make it like they're a trainee for the time they’re here.
+The work is very hands-on, and there are no written assessments.”
+One trainee who'd completed a scheme with Muckle said, “it was great to do stuff the fee earners actually needed doing - it made my time feel more realistic.”

-From there, approximately seven to ten candidates are invited back for a final interview, which takes place with Maloney and managing partner Jason Wainwright.
-At this point “what we're really looking for is a cultural fit,” says Maloney.
+From the vacation scheme approximately eight to ten candidates are invited back for a final interview, which takes place with Brown and managing partner Jason Wainwright.
+At this point “what we're really looking for is a cultural fit,” says Brown.
 “Can we see them working at Muckle?
-Have they demonstrated they understand what we're about?
-We don't have set questions; some revolve around the candidate’s personality and how they think and approach things – for example, we might ask them to tell us about an experience they've had that didn't go well and what they learned from it.”
+Have they demonstrated they understand Muckle and our ethos?”
+The final interview questions range from those about the candidate’s reasons for choosing Muckle, the firm’s strategy and current challenges and issues.

 Time Central, 32 Gallowgate,